 - Where fundamental Right is denied and the reason is not sufficient, the relief against that detention cannot be refused.1

 - The court has the power to correct the executive excesses1

 - The court shall not entertain on any order made by the executive but the executive must provide satisfaction on the question raised before the court.
 1

-The principal of natural justice Audi Alteram partem (Hare the other party) must be applicable during the making or the decision (of detention) 1
+The principle of natural justice Audi Alteram partem (Hare the other party) must be applied during the making or the decision (of detention) 1